 The museum doubles up as a zoo – a dead zoo.
 They have as many animals as London Zoo, but all of them are stuffed.
 You can see lions, tigers, elephants, a giraffe, a hippo, rhino, polar bear… every animal you can imagine.
 They’ve got a case full of birds, insects, creepy crawlies… everything!

-Read Craig’s review of of the Natural History Museum to see some photos.
+Read Craig’s review of of the Natural History Museum.

 Hours: During school term: 10 AM to 6 PM (Mon-Sun) – During school holidays: 10 AM to 7 PM (Mon-Sun); Last entry 45 mins before closing – Cost: Free